ItamarRocha/Coding-Interviews/README.md

 ### Other Resources

-I'm currently subscribed to the [The Daily Byte](https://thedailybyte.dev/) and I have been trying to keep up with it on the last few months.
-It is an excellent resource for practicing for the interviews because you receive a different exercise everyday about a subject (which changes every week) and almost all exercises can be found on leetcode.
-I have a repository where I store my code there, you can check it on this [link](https://github.com/ItamarRocha/DailyByte).
+I'm currently subscribed to the [The Daily Byte](https://thedailybyte.dev/), and I have been trying to keep up with it for the last few months.
+It is an excellent resource for practising for the interviews because you receive a different exercise every day about a subject (which changes every week).
+On leetcode, you can find almost all the exercises.
+I have a repository where I store my code there, and you can check it on this [link](https://github.com/ItamarRocha/DailyByte).

 ### RoadMap

-In this section I will leave
+To prepare for my interviews, I used algoexpert, where I did the crash courses and some of the available exercises.
+After training, I started using pramp (where I did approximately 30 interviews) and leetcode.
+Nowadays, I'm not studying as much as before, so I try to keep up with the Daily Byte and eventually do some exercises on leetcode.

 ## License